Retatrutide Dosage for Adults: Starting Dose, Titration & Max Dose

 - Titration logic: Increase every 4 weeks: 2mg → 4mg → 8mg → 12mg — only go up if current dose is sitting well

-- 8mg is a destination, not just a stopover: Many people stay here indefinitely; 12mg is a deliberate upgrade, not the default
+- 8mg is a destination, not just a stopover: Many adults stay here indefinitely; 12mg is a deliberate upgrade, not the default

 - Missed doses: If you miss by less than 4 days, inject when you remember; if more than 4 days, skip and stay on schedule